zakaryjs/CA-T2A2-Webserver_API/README.md

 The relationship between the Format, and the Book table is established through the 'format_id' foreign key that is located in the Book table.
 This allows for the format that the book belongs to have their unique format_id stored inside of any book that belongs to that format.

+The Format Schema ensures that the name of any format in the database is required on creation.
+The format field is required to be at least 2 characters long, and follow the set character rules.

 **Table 7: Format (Movie)**

 As shown in the ERD, the FormatMovie table has a one to many relationship with the Movie table.

 The relationship between the FormatMovie, and the Movie table is established through the 'format_id' foreign key that is located in the Movie table.
 This allows for the format that the movie belongs to have their unique format_id stored inside of any movie that belongs to that format.

+The FormatsMovies Schema ensures that the name of any format in the database is required on creation.
+The format field is required to be at least 2 characters long, and follow the set character rules.

 ### R10: Describe the way tasks are allocated and tracked in your project